-The use of magnetic nanoparticles has many advantages over nuclear tracers, which are the current standard to detect SLNs.
+The use of magnetic nanoparticles has many advantages over nuclear tracers, which is the current standard to detect SLNs.
 The principle that we use to achieve SLN detection is differential magnetometry (DiffMag).
 In DiffMag the nonlinear magnetization characteristics of superparamagnetic iron oxide nanoparticles are exploited.
-The main drawback of the current handheld Diffmag device is limited depth sensitivity.
-In order to alleviate this drawback we propose a set-up in which the excitation and detection coils are mechanically separated.
-As a result, the size of the excitation coil can be increased and placed outside the body.
-The detection probe can be made much smaller.
+The main drawback of the current handheld DiffMag probe is limited depth sensitivity and a probe unfit for laparoscopic surgery.
+In order to alleviate this we propose a set-up in which the excitation and detection coils are mechanically separated.
+As a result, the size of the excitation coil can be increased and placed underneath the body.
+The detection probe can be made much thinner, so it will fit a standard laparoscopic trocar.
 Our goal is to place the detector inside laparoscopic equipment in order to provide a minimal invasive way to detect SLNs.

 For more information on this project you can contact:

 Collaborating partners in this TTW-NWO project are: Panton BV, DEMCON, Radboud UMC, ZGT Almelo and Meander MC.